SolarNetwork/solarnode-handbook/docs/users/tariff-schedules.md

 Jan-Dec,,Sat-Sun,8-24,11.21
 ```

+!!! tip "Include a header row"

+	A header row is **required** because the tariff rate names are defined there.
+	The first 4 column names are ignored.

+## Metadata encoding

-When encoding into SolarNetwork metadata JSON, that same schedule would look like this when saved
+When encoding into SolarNetwork metadata JSON, the schedule can be encoded either as a JSON string
+or an array-of-arrays structure.
+The previous example schedule would look like this when saved
-at the `/pm/tariffs/schedule` path:
+at the `/pm/tariffs/schedule` path as a string:

 ```json
 {